nicbates/nicbates.github.io/about.markdown

 This is some text explaining the basis of what happened here and then a link to find out more about what studuyed.

 ## Oxford Uni
+Not sure why this image is not alligning properly.

 <figure style="width: 150px" class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/oxf1.jpg" alt="">
 </figure>